AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 >
 > —Jay

 She wondered if the message was actually intended for her.
 It could also be an elaborate prank, she reasoned.
-Her profession attracted the ire of online cranks who wished them (mostly metaphorical) harm.
+Her profession attracted the ire of online cranks who wished its practitioners (mostly metaphorical) harm.
 But if this Jay were actually *that* Jay, this invitation would be a direct order from her boss’s boss—the chairman himself—that she could not ignore.

 It was almost noon.
 She checked her notifications.
 Twenty-seven minutes ago, a colleague had asked her where she was and if she could look over his data analysis after lunch.
 Biting her lip, she tapped out a terse reply.